Hero background

 • Simple meals prepared locally

-💬 Living in the community
+💬 Living the community

 🛡️ Safety and support

-• Local staff present every day
+• Local staff there every day

-• Coordination of farming activities
+• Coordination of the farming activities

-• Support available 24/7 when needed
+• Support available 24/7 if you need it

 🔹 Preparation and prevention

-✔ Follow the coordinators' instructions
+✔ Follow the coordinators' advice

-✔ Wear clothing appropriate for farm work
+✔ Wear suitable clothing for farm work

-💡 Our goal
+💡 Our aim

 🧭 Orientation day

-• Health, safety and manual work guidelines
+• Pointers on health, safety and hands-on work

-• Cultural introduction to rural Kenya
+• A cultural introduction to rural Kenya

 ✈️ Arrival recommendations

-📍 Meeting point – Kisumu (KIS)
+📍 Meeting point: Kisumu (KIS)

-🕒 Recommended arrival days
+🕒 Recommended days

-🚗 Transfer duration (approximate)
+🚗 Transfer time (indicative)

-⚠️ If you cannot find our staff right away
+⚠️ If you can't spot our team

 🚖 Departure recommendations